Unappreciated, euro zone ploughs path of reform

 Under the pact, wage growth will in principle be capped to 0.5 percent this year and 0.6 percent in 2013, well below the expected inflation rate.
 Real wages will fall.

-Spain and Ireland have led the way in reducing unit labour costs since the onset of the financial crisis, Eurostat figures show.
+Spain and Ireland have led the way in reducing unit labor costs since the onset of the financial crisis, Eurostat figures show.

 Moec said investors had also not fully appreciated Spain's progress in cutting its current account deficit from a peak of 11 percent of GDP in 2007 to 3.4 percent in the third quarter of 2011.